savan77/The-GAN-World/README.md

 - [Datasets](#Datasets)

 ## Introduction
+Generative Adversarial Networks are very popular generative models which can be trained to generate synthetic data that is similar to the training data.
+Basic idea behind GANs is, we have two models, one called **Generator** and another called **Discriminator**.
+Generator takes some noise as an input and tries to generate an output similar to the training data.
+Then, this generated data(fake data) along with original data from training dataset is fed into disciminator.
+Here, discriminator tries to distinguish between original data and fake data.

 ## Papers
 * [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) - The original paper on GAN by Ian Goodfellow et al(2014).